rbaltrusch/music_mood_analysis/README.md

 # Music mood analysis

-This analysis tool extracts tempo and tonality from music using digital signal processing techniques.
+This analysis tool extracts tempo and tonality from music using digital signal processing techniques to analyse the mood of a piece of music.

 The tool comes with a graphical user interface, which may be used to select the file to be analysed, configure the analysis parameters, run the analysis and finally inspect the analysis results.